Customer Login

 When anchored, drifting or jigging for halibut there’s not much of a discussion about which fishing line to use.

 Now when trolling, monofilament mainline is still quite popular and acceptable.
-Braided line with a top shot of mono is also a viable option and is becoming more and more popular with salmon anglers.
+Braided line with a top shot of mono is also a viable option and is becoming more and more popular with halibut anglers.
 Maxima Ultragreen in 30lb or Berkley Big Game 30lb are good monofilaments to go with as an entire mainline or as your top shot to a 50lb or 65lb braid.

 Leader material for anchoring, drifting and jigging would be monofilament of 80lb, 100lb or 130lb.
 You leader length should be 6’-8’.
 Maxima Ultragreen or Berkley Big Game are once again the popular choices.
-When trolling your standard salmon sized leader material of 30lb or 40lb mono is sufficient.
+When trolling your standard salmon-sized leader material of 30lb or 40lb mono is sufficient.

 The most common way to set up for halibut fishing when anchoring or drifting is using a spreader bar.
 A Gibbs Halibut Spreader Bar gives you a place to attach mainline, weight and leader.
 It helps to give you separation from the leader and mainline, reducing any chance of tangles when lowering gear.